 Keeping with current consumer trends, B2B companies seek knowledge and information.
 They expect deep value from marketing content.
 These businesses do not have time to spare, let alone waste, and every dollar is precious to their bottom line.
-Companies which honor these principles get their business.
+Companies that honor these principles get their business.
 So, do you do so in your own business?

 Emotion plays a role in B2B decision-making only because humans are involved.
-Recognizing needs, motivations and desires while backing content with logic, financial benefits and solid data speaks to this population.
+Recognizing needs, motivations, and desires while backing content with logic, financial benefits and solid data speaks to this population.
 The emphasis is on the why.

 Remember, though, that understanding the why can take time.
 Be patient.
 The journey down the sales funnel takes longer when businesses look to purchase.
 Multiple team members contribute to sales decisions and large-ticket orders take time and breed caution.
-For this reason, inbound marketing strategies encourage you to create several touch points with your customer along the path to ensure a sale.
+For this reason, inbound marketing strategies encourage you to create several touchpoints with your customer along the path to ensure a sale.

 With sales targeted at consumers, the focus becomes emotion.
 What personal problem or point of pain can you solve or alleviate?
 The benefits of products and services to the buyer draw their interest in Business to consumer (B2C) marketing.